dberzano/dberzano.github.io/alice/vcaf/usersguide/index.md

 Troubleshooting
 ---------------

-In case of problems (PROOF hangups, unexpected crashes, etc.) you can restart PROOF on your own without contacting the administrators by doing:
+As a general rule, in case of problems (PROOF hangups, unexpected crashes, etc.) you can restart PROOF on your own without contacting the administrators by
+issuing:

 ```bash
 vafctl stop